GreenteaOS/.github/CODE_OF_CONDUCT.md

 This Code of Conduct is distributed under a [Creative Commons Attribution-ShareAlike license](http://creativecommons.org/licenses/by-sa/3.0/).

-Portions of text derived from the [Django Code of Conduct](https://www.djangoproject.com/conduct/) and the [Geek Feminism Anti-Harassment Policy](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy).
+Portions of text derived from the [Django Code of Conduct](https://www.djangoproject.com/conduct/) and the [Conference anti-harassment/Policy](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy).